Skip to main content

 2. Username and Password: For authentication with the Kafka brokers.

-3. Topic name(s) to subscribe to.
+3. Topic name(s): The topic you wish to subscribe to.

-4. Java: JDK 8 or higher.
+4. Java: JDK 8 or higher installed.

-• Create a new Java Project
+Step 1: Create Your Java Project

 <dependency>